arangodb/docs-hugo/site/content/3.12/develop/integrations/kafka-connect-arangodb-sink-connector/_index.md

 - `ssl.truststore.location`: the location of the trust store file
 - `ssl.truststore.password`: the password for the trust store file

-Note that the trust store file path needs to be accessible from all Kafka Connect workers.
+Note that the trust store file path needs to be accessible at the same given location from all Kafka Connect workers.

 ### Certificate from configuration property value